tomsonsgs/pretrain_MLM_NSP/README.md

 2, choose document option for pretrain both MLM and NSP at once for document tasks, such as document classification, document relation extraction...

-3, you can use sample_data to try both options to learn the whole process of sentence or document tasks
+3, you can use sample_data to try both options to learn the whole process of pretraining for sentence or document tasks